-The Latin America and Caribbean Young Christian Workers (YCW-A) organisation prioritises the right to social protection for young workers.
+The Latin America and Caribbean Young Christian Workers (YCW) organisation prioritises the right to social protection for young workers.
 The organisation relies on a far-reaching network present in 13 countries across the continent, with local groups composed of active campaigners.
 The YCW activists gather there, reflect on the society in which they operate, assess together their ability to react and eventually take action, while always keeping social progress and solidarity, via access to social protection, in mind.
+Focus on the actions in Peru and Guatemala.

-Organised like a spider's web, with continental leadership and subregional commissions, the YCW nevertheless does not forget that everything starts at the grassroots level and rests on the experience of young workers.
+Organised like a spider's web, with continental leadership and sub-regional commissions, the YCW nevertheless does not forget that everything starts at the grassroots level and rests on the experience of young workers.
 This is its real strength that gives it legitimacy among local, regional and international populations and political decision makers.